alexiscarbillet/ac-electricity/docs/hardware/battery.md

 ---
 tags:
 - hardware
 ---

 # Battery

 ## History

-The history of batteries dates back thousands of years, with significant developments occurring over time.
+The story of the battery spans millennia and reflects humanity’s ongoing pursuit of portable energy.
+From mysterious ancient artifacts to the high-performance lithium cells of today, battery technology has evolved through remarkable scientific milestones.

-**Baghdad Battery (250 BCE - 640 CE)**: The Baghdad Battery, also known as the Parthian Battery, is an ancient artifact dating back to around 250 BCE to 640 CE.
-Discovered in modern-day Iraq, it consists of a clay jar containing a copper cylinder and an iron rod.
-Some historians suggest it might have been used as a galvanic cell for electroplating, though its exact purpose remains uncertain.
+**Baghdad Battery (250 BCE – 640 CE)**: One of the earliest known electrochemical artifacts, the Baghdad Battery—also called the Parthian Battery—was discovered near Baghdad, Iraq.
+It consisted of a clay jar containing a copper cylinder and an iron rod.
+Some researchers speculate it could have been used for electroplating or as a primitive galvanic cell, though its true purpose remains uncertain.

-**Voltaic Pile (1800)**: In 1800, Alessandro Volta invented the voltaic pile, the first modern electric battery.
-It consisted of alternating layers of zinc and copper separated by cardboard soaked in saltwater.
-When connected, it produced a continuous electric current.
-Volta's invention laid the foundation for further developments in battery technology.
+**Voltaic Pile (1800)**: In 1800, Italian scientist **Alessandro Volta** created the **voltaic pile**, the first modern electric battery.
+Built from alternating disks of zinc and copper separated by cloth soaked in saltwater, it could generate a steady electric current.
+This invention not only demonstrated the principle of continuous electricity generation but also gave rise to the term **“volt”**, honoring Volta’s contribution.

-**Daniell Cell (1836)**: In 1836, British scientist John Frederic Daniell invented the Daniell cell, an improved version of the voltaic pile.
-It consisted of a copper pot filled with a copper sulfate solution, in which a porous pot containing a zinc sulfate solution and a zinc electrode was placed.
-The Daniell cell provided a more stable and reliable source of electricity compared to earlier batteries.
+**Daniell Cell (1836)**: The **Daniell cell**, developed by **John Frederic Daniell** in 1836, improved upon the voltaic pile’s instability.
+Using a copper pot filled with copper sulfate and a porous inner pot containing zinc sulfate and a zinc electrode, the Daniell cell provided a more reliable and steady current.
+It became a popular power source for early telegraph systems.

-**Lead-Acid Battery (1859)**: French physicist Gaston Planté invented the lead-acid battery in 1859.
-It became the first rechargeable battery and found widespread use in various applications, including early automobiles, telecommunications, and uninterruptible power supplies (UPS).
-Lead-acid batteries remain in use today, particularly in automotive and industrial applications.
+**Lead-Acid Battery (1859)**: In 1859, **Gaston Planté** introduced the **lead-acid battery**, the first rechargeable battery.
+Using lead dioxide and sponge lead immersed in sulfuric acid, it could be recharged multiple times by reversing the chemical reaction.
+Lead-acid batteries revolutionized early electrical systems and remain vital today in vehicles, emergency lighting, and backup power systems.

-**Nickel-Cadmium Battery (1899)**: Swedish inventor Waldemar Jungner patented the nickel-cadmium (NiCd) battery in 1899.
-It was the first rechargeable alkaline battery and offered higher energy density and longer life compared to lead-acid batteries.
-NiCd batteries became popular for portable electronic devices and early cordless tools.
+**Nickel-Cadmium Battery (1899)**: Swedish engineer **Waldemar Jungner** patented the **nickel-cadmium (NiCd)** battery in 1899, marking the first rechargeable alkaline battery.
+Offering better energy density and durability than lead-acid designs, NiCd batteries powered early portable devices, flashlights, and cordless tools, though their use has declined due to cadmium’s environmental toxicity.

-**Lithium Battery (1970s)**: The development of lithium batteries began in the 1970s and led to the commercialization of lithium-ion batteries in the 1990s.
-Lithium-ion batteries offer higher energy density, lighter weight, and longer cycle life compared to previous battery technologies.
-They have become ubiquitous in modern electronics, including smartphones, laptops, electric vehicles, and renewable energy storage systems.
+**Lithium Battery (1970s – 1990s)**: Research into lithium-based batteries began in the 1970s, eventually leading to the **commercial lithium-ion battery** in the 1990s.
+These batteries use lithium ions moving between electrodes to store and release energy efficiently.
+They are lighter, last longer, and offer far greater energy density than earlier technologies.
+Lithium-ion batteries now power everything from smartphones and laptops to electric vehicles and renewable energy systems.

-**Advancements in Battery Technology (21st Century)**: In recent years, significant advancements have been made in battery technology, including improvements in energy density, safety, and sustainability.
-Researchers are exploring various materials and designs, such as lithium-sulfur batteries, solid-state batteries, and flow batteries, to address the growing demand for energy storage in applications ranging from electric vehicles to grid-scale energy storage.
+**Advancements in the 21st Century**: Modern battery research focuses on improving safety, efficiency, and sustainability.
+Cutting-edge developments include **solid-state batteries**, **lithium-sulfur batteries**, and **flow batteries**, which promise greater energy density, faster charging, and reduced reliance on rare or toxic materials.
+These innovations are key to advancing green technologies such as solar energy storage and long-range electric transportation.

+---

-## How it works
+## How It Works

-Batteries are devices that convert stored chemical energy into electrical energy through a series of electrochemical reactions.
-Here's a simplified explanation of how a battery works:
+A **battery** is a device that transforms stored **chemical energy** into **electrical energy** through a series of **electrochemical reactions**.
+Its operation depends on three main components: the anode, the cathode, and the electrolyte.

+1. **Anode (Negative Terminal):**
-1. **Anode:** A battery has two terminals: an anode (negative terminal) and a cathode (positive terminal).
-Inside the battery, the anode is typically made of a reactive material, such as zinc or lithium.
-When the battery is connected to a circuit, the anode releases electrons due to a chemical reaction called oxidation.
-These electrons flow out of the battery through the external circuit, creating an electric current.
+   The anode is typically made of a reactive material like zinc, lithium, or graphite.
+When the battery is in use, oxidation occurs at the anode, causing it to release electrons.
+These electrons then flow through the external circuit, powering any connected device.

+2. **Cathode (Positive Terminal):**
+   The cathode is made from a material that can accept electrons—often a metal oxide or another compound.
+As electrons travel through the external circuit from anode to cathode, a complementary reduction reaction occurs at the cathode, completing the circuit internally through ion exchange.

+3. **Electrolyte:**
-2. **Electrolyte:** Between the anode and the cathode is an electrolyte, which is a substance that allows ions to move between the anode and cathode.
-The electrolyte can be a liquid, gel, or solid material.
-It facilitates the flow of ions within the battery, completing the electrical circuit and allowing the battery to function.
+   The electrolyte acts as a medium that allows **ions** (charged atoms or molecules) to move between the anode and cathode.
+Depending on the battery type, it can be a liquid (like sulfuric acid), a gel, or a solid material.
+This ionic flow balances the electron movement in the external circuit and sustains the electrochemical reactions.

-3. **Cathode:** The cathode is made of a different reactive material, often a metal oxide or a conducting polymer.
-As the electrons flow through the external circuit, they travel from the anode to the cathode.
-At the same time, ions from the electrolyte move through the internal circuit of the battery to the cathode.

-4. **Reduction Reaction:** At the cathode, a reduction reaction occurs.
-This reaction involves the ions from the electrolyte combining with the electrons from the external circuit, resulting in a chemical change that stores energy in the battery.
+4. **Oxidation and Reduction Reactions:**
+   The anode undergoes oxidation (loss of electrons), while the cathode undergoes reduction (gain of electrons).
+Together, these reactions create an electric potential difference, which drives the flow of current.

-5. **Electricity Generation:** The flow of electrons through the external circuit provides electrical energy that can power devices connected to the battery.
-This energy is the result of the chemical reactions occurring within the battery, converting stored chemical energy into electrical energy.
+5. **Electricity Generation:**
+   The movement of electrons through the external circuit provides **usable electrical energy**.
+This energy can power a wide variety of systems—from small electronics to entire energy grids.

-6. **Discharge and Recharge:** As the battery discharges, the reactive materials at the anode and cathode gradually change, and the concentration of ions in the electrolyte decreases.
-When the battery is connected to an external power source, such as during recharging, the electrochemical reactions are reversed, restoring the battery's stored energy for future use.

-In summary, a battery works by converting chemical energy into electrical energy through electrochemical reactions involving the anode, cathode, and electrolyte.
-This process allows batteries to store and release energy for various applications, from powering small electronic devices to storing renewable energy for use in electric vehicles and grid-scale storage systems.
+6. **Discharge and Recharge:**
+   During **discharge**, the stored chemical energy is converted into electrical energy.
+Over time, the active materials are depleted, and the voltage drops.
+In **rechargeable batteries**, connecting an external power source reverses the reactions, restoring the chemical potential and allowing the battery to be used again.

+---

+### The Bigger Picture

+Batteries play a crucial role in the modern world.
+They enable **portable electronics**, **electric mobility**, and **renewable energy integration**.
+As global energy demand increases, the push toward **safer**, **cheaper**, and **more sustainable** battery technologies continues to grow.
+Future breakthroughs—such as solid-state electrolytes, biodegradable materials, and improved recycling methods—may redefine how we store and use energy in the decades to come.